 This guide lays out a structured daily routine you can start today, no matter your current level.

-Cognitive science research on spaced repetition shows that short, frequent study sessions produce stronger long-term retention than longer, infrequent ones.
-When you practice music theory for 15 minutes daily, you are reinforcing neural pathways before they have time to decay.
-After a few weeks, concepts that once required conscious effort — like identifying a minor 6th or spelling a diminished seventh chord — start becoming automatic.
+Cognitive science on spaced repetition shows short, frequent sessions produce stronger long-term retention than longer, infrequent ones.
+Daily 15-minute practice reinforces neural pathways before they decay.
+Within weeks, concepts that once required conscious effort — like identifying a minor 6th — start becoming automatic recall.

 There is also a practical benefit: almost anyone can find 15 minutes.
 Before breakfast, during a lunch break, on the bus.
 When the barrier to entry is low, you actually show up.